woolpeeker/Face_Pytorch/README.md

+# New Readme:
+add quantized module
+add deploy module

+quantized module is from https://github.com/woolpeeker/qqquantize.git
+deploy module is from https://github.com/deepinsight/insightface/, python-package, deploy

+1. git clone qqquantize module into root directory,
+2. use tools/load_images_from_bin.py generate dataset from insightface .bin or .rec files.
+3. use train.py train a model
+3. use train_quant.py quantize the model

+# Original Readme

 >2019.07.14
 >Currently, I have graduated from campus and doing another kind of job.
 So this project may not be updated again.